How does it work?

 We don’t limit how many files you can store, but rather expect the users not to abuse them.
 We do monitor it so we can detect abuse use of the free storage offer.

 The maximum size of one file can be up to 2 GB.
 PDF files, presentations, and documents can contain up to 50 pages, larger files should be split before uploading.

 How to move files between folders?

 When you enter multi-select mode, an option to cut files appears.
-After you cut the files, navigate to folder where you want to past the files.
+After you cut the files, navigate to the folder where you want to pass the files.

 How to delete files?

 When you enter multi-select mode, the button to remove files appears.
 If the files are being used in a playlist, you’ll be prompted to remove the file from the playlist as well.
 If you select yes, the file will be removed from the slide it was on, but the slide itself will remain in the playlist.